 How many Prague tourist attractions are there?
-I challenged myself to come up with a list, but the possibilities seem endless.
+I challenged myself to come up with a list of 50, but the possibilities are endless.

-And the lines between tourism and something local seem to fade away.
-Nothing here is dependent on your language or culture.
+The lines between tourism and something local seem to fade away after awhile.

 For some structure, this list has quick, rapid-fire descriptions.
 And it limits the number of parks, galleries and museums.
 There's simply too much to list.
 Next time!

 Prague Castle - This is arguably the crown jewel of Prague.
 There is no place on earth like it.
 But, the castle is a collection of places, not just one building.
 Feel free to dive into the details here.

 Lobkowicz Palace - Within the castle complex, this privately owned building is easy to overlook, but you shouldn't.
 It has a beautiful collection of art and original works by composers like Mozart.
 Take the audio tour, stay for a concert and try the cafe - and the view!
 Beautiful.

 Golden Lane - This place has turned into a tourist haven, but these little houses within the castle grounds are still impressive.
 I love to visit in the late afternoon, and it's free after 5 pm.

 Summer Palace of Queen Anne - The castle is nearby, so this grand Renaissance building is missed by most visitors.
 But, it's one of the most beautiful places in Prague.

 Stag Moat and Castle Royal Gardens - from April through October you can walk through these parts of the castle while most everyone is oblivious to their existence.
 If you like greenery and seclusion, all the better!
 The Stag Moat is one of my all time favorites.